 Snakes Are Prone To Mites

 These vermin are a nuisance and can make your snake uncomfortable or unhealthy.
-You may need the help of your veterinarian in order to protect your snake from mite infestation, which means more time and money spent taking care of the snake.
+You may need the help of your veterinarian to eliminate these pests.
+He or she will know how to get rid of snake mites.

 Snake Facts: Final Thoughts